DEusername/CS340_Group_Project/README.md

 This project is licensed under the [MIT License](./LICENSE).

 ## Citations
-All code in this project is original work, with the exception of the database connection code found in the db-connector.js and ex-db-connector.js files.
+All code in this project is original work, with the exception of the database connection code found in the routes/db-connector.js and routes/ex-db-connector.js files.

-### db-connector.js / ex-db-connector.js Citation
+### routes/db-connector.js and routes/ex-db-connector.js Citation

 ```JavaScript
 /**